anor4k/mle-case/README.md

 with logging all the hyperparameter runs and choosing the best model.

-For production, CI through GitHub Actions would enable automatic code checks and automatic deployment of the server wherever it's hosted.
+For production, CI through GitHub Actions would enable automatic code checks and automatic deployment of the server wherever it's hosted. `ruff` was used for basic linting and formatting, but should be enforced through pre-commit.
+A docker compose file for serving the API is also probably a better choice than bare `docker run`.